jennbbennett/chart-share/README.md

 3. Run `mongod` in a separate shell to keep an instance of the MongoDB Daemon running

-4. Run `gradle build`  and then `gradle bootRun` to start the development server.
+4. Run `gulp build` and then `gulp qwatch` to start and monitor the client server.

-5. Run `gulp build` and then `gulp qwatch` to start and monitor the client server.
+5. Run `gradle bootRun` to start the development server.